MartynLLM/Pareto_Docker/README.md

 ## License and Citation

-This code is licensed under the GNU LGPL v.
-2.1
+The development of this code has received funding as part of the OPTAIN (OPtimal strategies to retAIN and re-use water and nutrients in small agricultural catchments across different soil-climatic regions in Europe, cordis.europa.eu) project under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 862756.

+Licensing shall follow the license for the parent repositorry

 ## Support and Contact

-This code was developed by Cordula Witteking as part of the OPTAIN project This version is maintained by Martyn Futter martyn.futter@slu.se
+This code was developed by Cordula Wittekind as part of the OPTAIN project This version is maintained by Martyn Futter martyn.futter@slu.se

 ---